mdn/content/files/en-us/web/api/gpudevice/createrenderpipeline/index.md

 - `descriptor`
   - : An object containing the following properties:
     - `depthStencil` {{optional_inline}}
-      - : An object describing depth-stencil properties including testing, operations, and bias.
+      - : An object (see [`depthStencil` object structure](/en-US/docs/Web/API/GPUDevice/createRenderPipeline#depthstencil_object_structure)) describing depth-stencil properties including testing, operations, and bias.
     - `fragment` {{optional_inline}}
-      - : An object describing the fragment shader entry point of the pipeline and its output colors.
+      - : An object (see [`fragment` object structure](/en-US/docs/Web/API/GPUDevice/createRenderPipeline#fragment_object_structure)) describing the fragment shader entry point of the pipeline and its output colors.
 If no fragment shader entry point is defined, the pipeline will not produce any color attachment outputs, but it still performs rasterization and produces depth values based on the vertex position output.
 The depth testing and stencil operations can still be used.
     - `label` {{optional_inline}}
       - : A string providing a label that can be used to identify the object, for example in {{domxref("GPUError")}} messages or console warnings.
     - `layout`
       - : Defines the layout (structure, purpose, and type) of all the GPU resources (buffers, textures, etc.) used during the execution of the pipeline.
 Possible values are:
         - A {{domxref("GPUPipelineLayout")}} object, created using {{domxref("GPUDevice.createPipelineLayout()")}}, which allows the GPU to figure out how to run the pipeline most efficiently ahead of time.
         - A string of `"auto"`, which causes the pipeline to generate an implicit bind group layout based on any bindings defined in the shader code.
+If `"auto"` is used, the generated bind group layouts may only be used with the current pipeline.
     - `multisample` {{optional_inline}}
-      - : An object describing how the pipeline interacts with a render pass's multisampled attachments.
+      - : An object (see [`multisample` object structure](/en-US/docs/Web/API/GPUDevice/createRenderPipeline#multisample_object_structure)) describing how the pipeline interacts with a render pass's multisampled attachments.
     - `primitive` {{optional_inline}}
-      - : An object describing how a pipeline constructs and rasterizes primitives from its vertex inputs.
+      - : An object (see [`primitive` object structure](/en-US/docs/Web/API/GPUDevice/createRenderPipeline#primitive_object_structure)) describing how a pipeline constructs and rasterizes primitives from its vertex inputs.
     - `vertex`
-      - : An object describing the vertex shader entry point of the pipeline and its input buffer layouts.
+      - : An object (see [`vertex` object structure](/en-US/docs/Web/API/GPUDevice/createRenderPipeline#depthstencil_object_structure)) describing the vertex shader entry point of the pipeline and its input buffer layouts.

 ### depthStencil object structure